Derion Kendrick: Los Angeles Rams

 Kendrick was selected by the Los Angeles Rams in the sixth round, 212th overall, of the 2022 NFL draft.
 In his rookie season, he appeared in 15 games, of which he started six.
 He had 43 total tackles (36 solo) and four passes defended.

 On July 25, 2024, head coach Sean McVay announced that Kendrick had suffered a torn ACL in practice, ending his season.

 On June 13, 2025, Kendrick was waived by the Rams and was re-signed four days later.
 He was waived on August 26 as part of final roster cuts.

 Seattle Seahawks

 On August 27, 2025, Kendrick was claimed off of waivers by the Seattle Seahawks.
+He played in 10 games, recording 5 passes defensed, 2 interceptions, 4 solo tackles and 3 assisted tackles.
+He was released by the Seahawks on November 25.

+Los Angeles Rams (second stint)

+On November 26, 2025, Kendrick was claimed off waivers by the Los Angeles Rams.
+He played in five total games for Los Angeles, recording three tackles.

+Dallas Cowboys

+On March 24, 2026, Kendrick signed a one-year contract with the Dallas Cowboys.
+On August 30, he was released by the Cowboys as part of final roster cuts and re-signed to the practice squad.